 The decision of the Superintendent with respect to the findings of fact sustaining charges in a long-term suspension hearing and/or penalty determination shall be subject to appeal to the Board of Education within 30 calendar days of receipt of the Superintendent's determination.
 The Board shall review the record of the proceedings before the Superintendent or his/her designated Hearing Officer, including a review of the transcript of the proceedings, documentary evidence and written arguments of the representatives of the respective parties, if any.
 The Board does not provide the representatives of the respective parties with the opportunity either to present evidence not previously in the record or to make arguments in person or before the Board.

 The Board may review findings of fact, uphold the penalty, reduce the penalty or condition a suspended student's voluntary participation in counseling or (2) voluntary participation in special classes, such as those addressing anger management or dispute resolution.
+If the student and/or parent agree to this option, the terms and conditions will be specified in writing.
+If the student violates the agreed-upon terms within a certain defined period of time, the unserved portion of the suspension may be re-imposed.

-In the event that the initial long-term suspension hearing was conducted by the Board or its designated Hearing Officer, or where the Board has ruled on an appeal from a Superintendent's long-term suspension hearing, the matter may be further appealed to the Commissioner of Education.
+In the event that the initial long-term suspension hearing was conducted by the Board or its designated Hearing Officer, or where the Board has ruled on an appeal from a Superintendent's long-term suspension hearing, the matter may be further appealed to the Commissioner of Education within 30 calendar days of the decision.